 Your debt consolidation loan should be for the total amount of debt you have across other loans, credit cards, store cards, and bank overdrafts.
 You already know how much you’re repaying each month for all of these credit facilities and the best outcome will be to reduce the amount of money you repay each month and to pay back, if possible, your credit facilities over a shorter space of time.

-Remember that the longer you take out a debt consolidation loan, the more interest you’ll pay back.
-However, in many cases and with the right deal, you may end up paying back less interest on a longer debt consolidation loan than you would paying back your debts the way that you’re paying them back now.
+Remember that the longer you take out a debt consolidation loan, the more interest you’ll payback.
+However, in many cases and with the right deal, you may end up paying back less interest on a longer debt consolidation loan than you would pay back your debts the way that you’re paying them back now.

 5. Now that you have your debt consolidation loan, keep to your monthly budget